vanus-labs/docs/content/vanus-connect/connector-guides/source/slack/setup.md

 # Slack

-This guide contains information to set up a Slack Source in Vanus Cloud.
+This guide contains information to set up a Slack Source in Vanus Connect.

 ## Introduction